 Egg Retrieval Process

 The egg retrieval is a simple outpatient surgical procedure that is performed under intravenous anesthesia.
 A vaginal ultrasound probe is used to guide a needle through the vaginal wall and into the ovary.
 Once the needle is inside the follicle, suction is used to aspirate the fluid and egg into a test tube.
 The embryologist then examines the fluid for the presence of an egg.
 The entire procedure takes approximately twenty minutes to perform.

 Our embryologist then mixes the eggs with sperm or assists fertilization by sperm injection (ICSI).
 The embryos are then cultured in a tightly controlled laboratory environment for 3-5 days.
 Extra embryos may be frozen and stored until a later time.
 The number of embryos transferred into the uterus is determined based on the woman’s age.
-The number transferred will range from 1 to 6 embryos.
-A blood test twelve days following embryo transfer later will diagnose pregnancy.
+This is because embryo transfers are done primarily at the day 5 blastocyst stage today.
+One or two blastocysts will be the number transferred.